Home » Desserts » Cookies » Key Lime Cookies

 Instructions

-2. Stir together the flour, baking soda, and salt in a bowl; set aside.
+• Stir together the flour, baking soda, and salt in a medium sized bowl; set aside.

-6. Bake at 375˚F for 8 to 9 minutes or until the tops are matte and edges are set.
+• Bake at 375℉ for 8 to 9 minutes or until the tops are matte and edges are set.
 Cookies will be plump.
 Do not over-bake.
 Cool for several minutes on the baking sheet before transferring cookies to a wire rack to cool completely.

-7. For the Glaze: Whisk together the powdered sugar, lime zest, and lime juice to the desired consistency.
+• For the Glaze: In a small bowl, whisk together the powdered sugar, lime zest, and lime juice to the desired consistency.
 (I like to keep mine thick.)
-Brush or spoon the glaze over the cookies while just slightly warm still; after about 8-10 minutes of cooling.
-Allow glaze to set at room temperature until dry; about 5-10 minutes.
+Brush or spoon the glaze over the cookies while they are still slightly warm, after about 8-10 minutes of cooling.
+Allow glaze to set at room temperature until dry, about 5-10 minutes.

 Notes